akeneo/pim-helpcenter/content/md/connectivity/how-to-connect-my-pim-apps.md

 ### Attribute groups

 In Akeneo PIM, you can organize your attributes in groups to help you display related attributes one after the other in the interface.
 We also use these attribute groups to give rights to an app.
-Thanks to the attribute group's permission, you can configure whether the app will update product information for specific attributes or not.
+Thanks to the attribute group's permission, you can configure whether the App will update product information for specific attributes or not.

 #### Which level should you give your app?

 - **The Edit level**

-Thanks to that field, you can allow an app to update product data for a specific list of attributes.
+Thanks to that field, you can allow an App to update product data for a specific list of attributes.

 - **The View level**

-If you only give the `View` level and not the `Edit` one, your app will see product data for attributes in the selected attribute groups but won't be able to update it.
+If you only give the `View` level and not the `Edit` one, your App will see product data for attributes in the selected attribute groups but won't be able to update it.

 #### Example

-You are connecting an app to synchronize your product data with your e-commerce solution.
+You are connecting an App to synchronize your product data with your e-commerce solution.
 Some product data you see in Akeneo PIM are relevant for your e-commerce solution, but others are useless.

-For example, data you put in `ERP` and `technical` groups attributes will never go online, therefore the app doesn't need any kind of access to those groups.
+For example, data you put in `ERP` and `technical` groups attributes will never go online, therefore the App doesn't need any kind of access to those groups.

 On the contrary, product data in the `ecommerce`, `marketing`, and `media` groups are crucial for selling your products online.

-This app will only retrieve data and never create, update or delete products in your PIM, which means the `View` level is enough for this particular need.
+This App will only retrieve data and never create, update or delete products in your PIM, which means the `View` level is enough for this particular need.

 The best solution here is to set up your permissions as in the following screenshot.

 <img class="img-responsive in-article" alt="Step Permissions Attribute groups" src="../img/wizard-step2-att-groups.png" style="max-width: 500px;">

 ::: warning
-The app may require some more configuration.
+The App may require some more configuration.
-Check the app interface or documentation to assure you don't forget anything.
+Check the App interface or documentation to assure you don't forget anything.
 :::